The Pictish clans of ancient Scotland

 Filby, P. William, Meyer, Mary K., Passenger and immigration lists index : a guide to published arrival records of about 500,000 passengers who came to the United States and Canada in the seventeenth, eighteenth, and nineteenth centuries.
 1982-1985 Cumulated Supplements in Four Volumes Detroit, Mich. : Gale Research Co., 1985, Print (ISBN 0-8103-1795-8)

 Gutherie Settlers in United States in the 20th Century

-- Thomas Gutherie, aged 38, who emigrated to the United States, in 1903
+- Thomas Gutherie, aged 38, who immigrated to the United States, in 1903

-- Susan Gutherie, aged 18, who emigrated to America from Co.
+- Susan Gutherie, aged 18, who immigrated to America from Co.
 Clare, Ireland, in 1906

 - Margaret Gutherie, aged 38, who settled in America, in 1910

-- Marjorie Gutherie, aged 8, who emigrated to the United States, in 1910
+- Marjorie Gutherie, aged 8, who immigrated to the United States, in 1910

 - T. Games Gutherie, aged 31, who landed in America from Glasgow, Scotland, in 1914

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)